 - Does good intent always yield a positive outcome?

 If you like our website, please consider supporting us by buying this book through Amazon.
 You are directed to Amazon by clicking on the book cover to the left or on book covers displayed throughout our site.
 Thank you!

-    The Cuckoo's Calling discussion questions are licensed under Creative Commons Attribution 3.0 Unported License.
+And the Mountains Echoed discussion questions are licensed under Creative Commons Attribution 3.0 Unported License.